Jejkobb/Speechfire/README.md

 python system-tray/start_tray_windows.py
 ```

 Locate the tray icon in your system tray, right click it and select "Start Server".
-You also need to install the following dependencies:

-- **Windows:** `pip install infi.systray pillow`
-- **Linux:** `sudo apt install python3-gi python3-gi-cairo gir1.2-gtk-3.0 gir1.2-appindicator3-0.1`

 ### 2. Record audio